jd11111/ising/README.md

 Computes the (average) absolute magnetization per lattice site for the (standard ferromagnetic i.e. $J=1$) 2D Ising model in thermal equilibrium for a given range of inverse temperature values.

-Uses Markov Chain Monte Carlo integration with the Metropolis-Hastings algorithm.
+Uses Markov Chain Monte Carlo integration with the Metropolis-Hastings algorithm similar to how it is explained [here](https://en.wikipedia.org/wiki/Ising_model#Monte_Carlo_methods_for_numerical_simulation).
 Runs simulations for different inverse temperatures in parallel.
 The main code running the simulation is in the main.rs file in the src directory.